open-telemetry/opentelemetry-collector-contrib/pkg/telemetryquerylanguage/functions/tqlcommon/README.md

 `Int(value)`

-The `Int` factory function converts a float, bool and string data to the int type.
+The `Int` factory function converts the `value` to int type.

-`value` is either a path expression to a telemetry field to retrieve or a literal.
+The returned type is int64.

+The input `value` types:
+* float64
+* string
+* bool

 If `value` is another type or parsing failed nil is always returned.

+The `value` is either a path expression to a telemetry field to retrieve or a literal.

 Examples: